-Each research student has access to up to £600 across the duration of their doctoral programme to use towards payment for specified research activities: travel to conferences, conference expenses, travel for research, supplies/equipment (NOT including books or computer hardware), training, or data/software access expenses.
-Students should complete a Research Student Development Fund application form
+Each research student can apply for discretionary funds to use towards payment for specified research activities: travel to conferences, conference expenses, travel for research, supplies/equipment (NOT including books or computer hardware), training, or data/software access expenses.
+Students should complete a Research Student

-(located on the Graduate School Moodle site), and obtain supervisor(s) approval, in advance of the event.
+Development Fund Form (located on the Graduate School Moodle site), and obtain supervisor(s) approval, in advance of the event.
 Full guidance is provided on the form.
-Expenditure is claimed in arrears via an expense claim submitted to the departmental accountant.
+Expenditure is claimed in arrears via an expense claim submitted to the relevant academic School's accountant.
 If students are planning to travel overseas, they must also complete the Authorisation to Travel Overseas (ATO) form (located on the Graduate School Moodle site) and submit this to finance@roehampton.ac.uk.
 International flights and hotels must be booked via the University's travel partner, Clarity.
 The student should also check FCO travel advice for the intended destination, and seek guidance from the Graduate School if necessary.

 Research students are also advised to check regularly for announcements regarding additional research funds available on a competitive basis through University partnerships.
-A list of external funding opportunities to support postgraduate research is also available on the Graduate School Moodle site and research students are advised to sign up to Research Professional to receive tailored funding alerts.
+Research students can sign up to Research Professional to receive tailored funding alerts.